gpstar81/GPStar-proton-pack/FLASHING.md

 | <sup>s1</sup> Attenuator (ESP32)        | N/A | N/A | Yes | Yes | Yes |
 | <sup>s1</sup> Wireless Adapter (ESP32)  | N/A | N/A | Yes | Yes | Yes |

-<sup>d1</sup> These are now considered as "legacy" devices and have distinct end-of-life notes in later versions.
+<sup>d1</sup> These are now considered as "legacy" devices and have distinct end-of-life notes in later versions (see additional superscript notations).

 <sup>s1</sup> These are referred to as "Serial1" devices as they attach to the GPStar Proton Pack PCB though they are considered separate devices and will be flashed independently.
 Please see the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for those instructions.